-"We survived!" is the common sentiment at the norming stage.
+"We survived!" is the common sentiment as this stage.
 Group members often feel elated at this point, and they are much more committed to each other and the group's goal.
 Feeling energized by knowing they can handle the "tough stuff," group members are now ready to get to work.
 Finding themselves more cohesive and cooperative, participants find it easy to establish their own ground rules (or norms) and define their operating procedures and goals.
 The group tends to make big decisions, while subgroups or individuals handle the smaller decisions.
-Hopefully, at this point the group is more open and respectful toward each other, and members ask each other for both help and feedback.
-They may even begin to form friendships and share more personal information with each other.
+It is hoped at this point the group members are more open and respectful toward each other and willing to ask one another for both help and feedback.
+They may even begin to form friendships and share more personal information.

 At this point, the leader should become more of a facilitator by stepping back and letting the group assume more responsibility for its goal.
 Since the group's energy is running high, this is an ideal time to host a social or team-building event.